 c) the remuneration is not borne by a permanent establishment which the employer has in the other State.

-In order to make sense of this, you should substitute ‘Contracting State’ with ‘the UK’, and ‘other Contracting State’ with the other country.
+To make sense of this, you should substitute ‘Contracting State’ with ‘the UK’, and ‘other Contracting State’ with the other country.
 In most cases, what this means is that provided that you spend no more than 183 days in the other country and you work for a UK-resident employer who bears the cost of your employment, you would usually continue to be taxed only in the UK and not in the other country.

 If you are unable to get protection under the double tax agreement (for example, there is no double tax agreement, or you spend more than 183 days there), you should expect to be taxable in the other country on your income for duties performed there.
 In this situation, you are likely to need to file a foreign tax return and there may be withholding obligations for your employer.